ietf-wg-cellar/flac-specification/flac.md

 - **Frame**: A frame header, one or more subframes and a frame footer.
 It encodes the contents of a corresponding block.

 - **Subframe**: An encoded subblock.
 All subframes within a frame code for the same number of samples.
-A subframe correspond to a subblock, the average of two subblocks or the difference between two subblocks, see [section on interchannel decorrelation](#interchannel-decorrelation).
+A subframe corresponds to a subblock, the average of two subblocks or the difference between two subblocks, see [section on interchannel decorrelation](#interchannel-decorrelation).

 - **Block size**: The total number of samples contained in a block or coded in a frame, divided by the number of channels.
 In other words, the number of samples in any subblock of a block, or any subframe of a frame.
 This is also called **interchannel samples**.